A Critical Review of WHO’s List of Antibacterials in Clinical Development

 Food for Thought, Sprinkled With Small Amounts of Antibiotic Residues

 80% of antibiotics worldwide are used in veterinary medicine.
 With only a minor fraction metabolized to inactive compounds, there are plenty of antibiotics excreted by farm animals in unchanged active form.
-These antibiotic residues are found in manure, in the Continue reading Food for Thought, Sprinkled With Small Amounts of Antibiotic Residues
+These antibiotic residues are found in manure, in the soil onto which manure is sprayed, tilled in, or in the Continue reading Food for Thought, Sprinkled With Small Amounts of Antibiotic Residues